ericwbailey/ericwbailey.website/source/published/swearing-and-automatic-captions.md

 Of the two, manually-provided captions are ideal (although [there are exceptions](https://www.linkedin.com/posts/meryl_merylmots-activity-6988545221710012417-P4VY/)), as they are far more accurate.
 In some circles, some individuals even refer to automatic captions as “[craptions](https://mashable.com/article/youtube-closed-captioning-nomorecraptions)”—a phrase I love.

 [Automatic captions don’t handle things](https://www.consumerreports.org/disability-rights/auto-captions-often-fall-short-on-zoom-facebook-and-others-a9742392879/) like jargon, nuance, non-English words, low talkers, accents, and [AAVE](https://en.wikipedia.org/wiki/African-American_Vernacular_English) well.
 They are also susceptible to the racist, ableist shit we call algorithmic bias.

+On the flip side of things, automatic captions can also misrepresent someone by [interpreting a non swear word as a swear word](https://www.linkedin.com/posts/meryl_communication-accessibility-a11y-activity-6823651317886582786-nht6/).
+This can easily create embarassment and a negative impression of the speaker.

-That being said, automatic captions are better than nothing at all.
+That all said, automatic captions are better than nothing at all.

 ## Censorship, confusion, and infantilization